Mocab/Optimized-configs/1.19/README.md

 Alternatively, you can copy the file's contents then paste them into your server's configuration file.

 ## Changes:
 These configs slightly change certain aspects of the game, however these are usually insignificant or are not noticeable.
-They may still break plugins and/or farms (very unlikely), so we recommend that you go through the changes made below and make any changes as needed:
+They may still break plugins and/or farms (unlikely), so we recommend that you go through the changes made below and make any changes as needed:

 ---------------------------------------------------------------